mozilla-l10n/documentation/tools/pontoon/adding_new_locale.md

 It’s the locale code, in this case `am`.

+### Google Translate code

+Google Translate maintains a list of supported locales in its own format.
+Choose one that matches the locale from [a list of supported locales](https://translate.google.com/intl/en/about/languages/) or leave it blank to disable support for Google Translate for this locale.

 ### MS translator code

 Microsoft Translator maintains a list of supported locales in its own format.
 Choose one that matches the locale from [a list of supported locales](https://msdn.microsoft.com/en-us/library/hh456380.aspx) or leave it blank to disable support for Microsoft Translator for this locale.